adfrawley/Jpsi_absorption/README.txt

 "estimate_breakup_modification_errors.C"
 contains "#include calculate_breakup_modification.C"
-Used to estimate the errors for the breakup modification from the model parameter uncertainties obtained in "fit_parabola.C" Randomly varies the model fit parameters assuming a gaussian distribution with the width of the fit parameter uncertainties.
+Used to estimate the errors for the breakup modification from the model parameter uncertainties obtained in "fit_parabola.C" s Randomly varies the model fit parameters assuming a gaussian distribution with the width of the fit parameter uncertainties.
 Calls "calculate_breakup_modification()" to get the modifications for each model parameter combination.
 "calculate_breakup_modification()" writes the modifications to a file using the process number to name the file.
 Repeats this for 1000 parameter combinations.

-"runit_bu_estimate_errors"
+i"runit_bu_estimate_errors"
 Script to run "estimate_breakup_modification_errors.C".
 Usage is
 runit_bu_estimate_errors <process number>